 Our executive board is in charge of the day-to-day management of our operations and is assisted in this respect by the other members of our senior management.
 The executive board must follow the guidelines and directions issued by the board of directors.
 Day-to-day management does not include decisions of an unusual nature or of major importance, having regard to the circumstance.
-Such decisions may only be made by the executive board if specifically authorized by the board of directors, unless it will cause considerable inconvenience to our company's activities to wait for authorization by the board of directors must be notified of the decision as soon as possible.
+Such decisions may only be made by the executive board if specifically authorized by the board of directors, unless it will cause considerable inconvenience to our company's activities to wait for authorization by the board of directors.
+If so, the board of directors must be notified of the decision as soon as possible.